Photo: Team SunTile, from Honolulu, Hawai’i

 Richland Two Institute of Innovation, Columbia, SC

-This team wanted to create a more efficient way to produce renewable energy, so they created a device, based on the oriental hornet’s ability to generate electricity from sunlight with its exoskeleton, to reflect and concentrate UV rays on solar panels.
+This team wanted to create a more efficient way to produce renewable energy, so they developed a device, based on the oriental hornet’s ability to generate electricity from sunlight with its exoskeleton, to reflect and concentrate UV rays on solar panels.

 Woodbridge High School, Irvine, CA